Credit score Q&A: “What credit score do you start with?”

 Sure, they never slipped up, but they didn’t prove a whole lot either.
 Creditors look at things in a similar fashion.

 For example, mortgage lenders typically require three open credit lines with two years of history on each.

-Without that requirement met, even your excellent credit score may be deemed useless.
+Without that requirement met, even your so-called excellent credit score may be deemed useless.

-In conclusion, don’t concern yourself with the credit score you start with – focus on it long term, and make sure you take the right measures to keep it high, like making on-time payments, keeping balances low, and applying for credit sparingly.
+In conclusion, don’t concern yourself with the credit score you start with – focus on it long term, and make sure you take the right measures to keep it high.